Listen to the Devotional

-“All we like sheep have gone astray; we have turned—every one—to his own way; and the Lord has laid on him the iniquity of us all.”
+“All we like sheep have gone astray; we have turned—every one—to his own way; and the Lord has laid on him the iniquity of us all” (Isaiah 53:6).

-When Adam chose to walk away from God by believing a lie (Genesis 3:6), God instituted a plan to redeem Adam and his fallen race (Genesis 3:15).
-Adam could not save himself.
-If God did not intervene, Adam and the rest of us would spend a Christless eternity in hell.
-No sin can go unpunished.
-Even nonbelievers understand the cause and effect of sins and the need for justice.
-Though they get it wrong much of the time, they intuitively know the need to punish evil.
+When Adam chose to walk away from God by believing a lie (Genesis 3:6), God instituted a plan to redeem him and his fallen race (Genesis 3:15).
+Adam could not save himself, and if God did not intervene, he and friends would spend a Christless eternity in hell.
+Why?
+Because no sin can go unpunished.
+Even nonbelievers understand the “cause and effect” of wrongdoing and the need for justice.
+Humanity intuitively knows the need to punish evil.
 Mercifully, there is an answer to what’s wrong with us.

-Believers should praise God for the eternal freedom that comes from Christ’s forever payment for sin, but there is something more profound than future hope.
-Are you living in the current freedom that Christ provides while resting in the future hope of guiltlessness (1 Corinthians 1:8)?
-How are you exporting the guiltlessness of the gospel to your spouse?
-Do you lead your wife to the “payment maker” after she sins against you?
-What about you, wife?
-Do you make your husband pay for his sins or do you help him get to the restorative Jesus?
+Believers should praise God for the everlasting freedom that comes from Christ’s forever payment that He made from the cross.
+But there is something equally profound to our eternal hope.
+Are you living in the current freedom that Christ provides you, as you are resting in the future hope of guiltlessness (1 Corinthians 1:8)?
+What about this: how are you exporting the guiltlessness that the gospel offers to your spouse?
+Do you lead your spouse to the “payment maker” after they sin?
+Do you help your spouse get to the “restorative Jesus?”

-If you are a believer, Christ does not make you pay for your sin if you are a Christian.
-He sacrificed Himself for your sin by giving His life for you.
-He does not get angry at you; He seeks to restore you (Galatians 6:1-2).
-If you truly understand this fundamental gospel truth at the moment of your spouse’s sin, your response should be a gospel-motivated sacrifice rather than a self-centered punishment.
-Rather than choosing sinful anger (punishment) as a response to your spouse’s wrongdoing, you have the power resident in you to adopt an attitude of forgiveness—an echo of the sacrifice of Christ.
-Jumping to sinful anger will distort and strain your relationship with God and with each other.
+If you are a believer, Christ does not make you pay for your sin.
+You are guilt-free and punishment-free.
+Jesus sacrificed Himself for your sin by giving His life for you.
+Even with your current foul-ups, He keeps on restoring you (Galatians 6:1-2).
+If you practically understand this fundamental gospel truth at the moment of your spouse’s sin, your immediate reaction should be a gospel-motivated sacrifice rather than a self-focused punishment.
+Rather than choosing sinful anger as a self-justifying response to your spouse’s wrongdoing, you have the power resident in you to adopt an attitude of forgiveness—an echo of the sacrifice of Christ.
+Jumping to sinful anger will distort and strain your relationship with God and your spouse.

-If your goal is for your spouse to walk in holiness, you have to think and act like Christ (1 Corinthians 11:1).
-To help your spouse to be like Christ, you will have to set aside what you want right now.
-If you choose to punish your spouse when he/she sins, do not expect to have a one flesh union that glorifies God or benefits either one of you.
-Each time you punish your spouse, you are making it harder to accomplish the thing you desire the most for each other: to be like Christ.
+If you want to help your spouse walk in holiness, you must think, speak, and act like Jesus (1 Corinthians 11:1).
+To help your spouse be like Christ, you will have to set aside what you want.
+But if you choose to punish your spouse because of his or her sin, do not expect to have a one-flesh union that glorifies God or benefits either one of you.
+Each time you punish your spouse, you make it harder to accomplish the thing you desire the most for each other, which is Christlikeness.

 Find a committed, mature Christian and share this devotional with them.
 Tell them how the Spirit of God illuminated your thinking, specifically by how you treat your spouse’s sin.
 Both of you pray together, asking the Father to help you help your spouse.